zaki-ay/smart-heater/README.md

 ![Image example of the platform](example_image.png)

-This IoT project automates the control of a mechanical thermostat using multiple NodeMCU units, a servomotor, and temperature and infrared sensors.
+This IoT project automates the control of a mechanical thermostat using multiple NodeMCU units, servomotors, and temperature and infrared sensors.
 The system allows users to set and maintain a desired temperature range via HTTP requests managed by a central NodeMCU server, improving energy efficiency while modernizing an existing thermostat.

 ## Features